Computer Guided Dental Implants

 Candidates for dental implants need to have healthy gums and adequate bone to support the implant.
-A thorough evaluation by Dr. Kingsbury will help determine whether you are a good candidate for dental implants.
+A thorough evaluation by Dr. Kingsbury, Dr. Hill, Dr. Briggs or Dr. Smigiel will help determine whether you are a good candidate for dental implants.

 The Computer Guided Difference

 How are “Computer Guided Implants” different than traditional therapy?
-Using CEREC CAD/CAM and 3D XG technology, Dr. Kingsbury can precisely place the implant in the ideal location using a surgical guide.
+Using CEREC CAD/CAM and 3D XG technology, our doctors can precisely place the implant in the ideal location using a surgical guide.
 This guide eliminates the need to cut a flap in the gum to expose the bone underneath, which in turn eliminates the need for sutures, making it much more comfortable for the patient.
-In addition, using the surgical guide allows Dr. Kingsbury to place the implant in just the right position, avoiding contact with nerves and sinuses.
+In addition, using the surgical guide allows us to place the implant in just the right position, avoiding contact with nerves and sinuses.

 What to Expect

-Then, Dr. Kingsbury places your implant “virtually” at just the right depth and angle.
+Then, we’ll place your implant “virtually” at just the right depth and angle.
 This allows him to be precise in the location of the implant in proximity to your other teeth, thus avoiding nerves and sinuses.
-This data then integrates with our CEREC CAD/CAM system, where he virtually places the crown on the implant, assuring the best shape and size to fit your bite and your smile.
+This data then integrates with our CEREC CAD/CAM system, where we virtually places the crown on the implant, assuring the best shape and size to fit your bite and your smile.

-Once the virtual components are all in place, he uses the data to mill a surgical guide (usually right here in our office).
-Dr. Kingsbury then uses this surgical guide while placing your implant.
-The guide directs him to a pre-planned depth and angle of your implant, assuring the most accurate placement.
+Once the virtual components are all in place, we then use the data to mill a surgical guide (usually right here in our office).
+Dr. Kingsbury, Dr. Hill, Dr. Briggs, and Dr. Smigiel then use this surgical guide while placing your implant.
+The guide directs them to a pre-planned depth and angle of your implant, assuring the most accurate placement.

-The “Guided Implant” system allows Dr. Kingsbury to simply punch a very small hole in the gum to place the implant.
+The “Guided Implant” system allows us to simply punch a very small hole in the gum to place the implant.
 No sutures needed!
 Using the guide takes the guess-work out of the equation, assuring the best possible position, for the best possible outcome.